Virginia Tech® home

 Ph.D. in Geospatial and Environmental Analysis (GEA)

-The College of Natural Resources and Environment offers a Doctor of Philosophy degree program in geospatial and environmental analysis.
+The Department of Geography offers a Doctor of Philosophy degree program in geospatial and environmental analysis.
 Geospatial research involves geographic information systems (GIS), the global positioning system (GPS), remote sensing, and imagery analysis.
-Environmental analysis in this program is broadly defined from rural/natural to urban/human environments.
-Many of our students focus on the complex interactions among people, nonhuman biota, and environmental conditions.
+Environmental analysis in this program encompasses rural/natural to urban/human environments.
+Many students focus on the complex interactions among people, nonhuman biota, and environmental conditions.
 This doctoral program combines cutting-edge training and research in the theory and application of geospatial science with environmental analysis to enhance research on a broad range of contemporary natural resource and environmental issues.

 General Information: